-- 3. Hold your mouse on the Brush Size icon and select the last option (the largest brush size). - 4.
-Hold your mouse on the Brush Shape icon (when the first option is selected it might look the same as the brush size icon) and select the second option.
+3. Hold your mouse on the Brush Size icon • and select the last option (the largest brush size).

+4. Hold your mouse on the Brush Shape icon 🗨 and select the second option.

-Note If you are using a graphics tablet with a pen like the one pictured to the right, you may also have icons that turn on additional options.
+Note If you are using a graphics tablet with a pen like the one pictured to the right, you may also have icons that turn on additional options \checkmark .
 These options can vary your brush strokes based on how hard you press with the pen and what angle you hold the pen.